fathym-it/docs/docs/getting-started/overview.md

 For setups that would like a hybrid-cloud without Azure connectivity, please visit [Starting without Azure](guides/starting-without-azure)

-If you have any questions as you work through the setup process, continue reading here.

 ## Enterprise Details

 With the Frathym Framework, everything starts from your enterprise.
 Whether a one man show, or a dev team, your enterprise will allow you to create infrastructure, manage devops and deploy applications.
 We'll start you on a domain within our control, and provide you the journeys to run on your own domains and even white-label our framework and practices for your end users.